KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws4-html-attributes/3input.md

 Inside the opening <code>&lt;label&gt;</code> tag, type <code>for="email"</code>.
 Your code should look like this
 <pre>
 <code class="lang-html">
-&lt;label for="email"&gt;Email:&lt;/label&gt;
+&lt;label for="email"&gt;Email&lt;/label&gt;
 </code>
 </pre>
 </details>
    {% endhint %}

 1. Save your file and preview it in Chrome.
-Do you see your "Email:" label right above the footer?
+Do you see your "Email" label right above the footer?

 1. Let's add the email input!
 In Atom, add a new line after the `<label></label>` element.